- Words to Avoid

 The Subject Line must be short, descriptive, captivating and engaging.

 So the question comes, do you want to boost clicks or opens?
-Go long for clickthroughs and short for open rate.
+Go long for clickthroughs and short for the open rate.

 - Familiar Sender Name